Can You Take Sudafed and NyQuil Together? – Is NyQuil Covered by Insurance?

 Can Sudafed Make Your Sinuses Worse?

-Taking a decongestant might help relieve congestion momentarily; this will also cause a modest rise in blood pressure.
-Such could be a problem when your blood pressure is already high, mainly if it isn’t regulated.
+Taking a decongestant might help relieve congestion momentarily, but it will also cause a modest rise in blood pressure.
+This could be a problem when blood pressure is already high, mainly if it isn’t regulated.
 Nasal decongestants should be avoided by individuals who have benign prostatic hyperplasia (BPH), diabetes, ischemic heart disease, thyroid diseases, glaucoma, or seizures.

 Furthermore, utilizing non-prescription nasal decongestants (Afrin, Dristan, etc.) for more than 3 or 4 days and once the decongestant passes off might cause severe nasal congestion or rebound rhinitis.
 People frequently believe their sickness/colds are worsening, so they use even more nasal spray; this leads to increased medication consumption and congestion.
 Occasionally, nasal sprays can also cause nosebleeds, anxiety, and insomnia.